 - What was changed

 In addition to collecting this extremely valuable information for your investigations, some software can include modes allowing you to completely prevent or instantly revert changes to critical systems.
-PCI software such as these are created to go a step further to detect and respond to unexpected changes so that your critical business functions remain available to employees, customers, and suppliers.
+PCI software such as these is created to go a step further to detect and respond to unexpected changes so that your critical business functions remain available to employees, customers, and suppliers.

 2. Auditing Capabilities